Chester75321/GenEpi/README.md

 >```

 2. Phenotype & Environmental Factor Data
-GenEpi takes .csv file without header line as input format for phenotype and environmental factor data.
-The last column of the file would be considered as phenotype data and the others would be considered as covariate (environmental factor data).
+GenEpi takes the .csv file without header line as the input format for phenotype and environmental factor data.
+The last column of the file would be considered as the phenotype data and the other columns would be considered as the environmental factor (covariates) data.

->**NOTE:** The order of the phenotype data should be same as .GEN file.
+>**NOTE:** The order of the phenotype data should be same as the .GEN file.

 ## Usage example
 ### Running a test
 We provided an [example script](https://github.com/Chester75321/GenEpi/tree/master/genepi/example/example.py) in [example folder](https://github.com/Chester75321/GenEpi/tree/master/genepi/example).
-Please use following command for running a quick test.
+Please use the following command for running a quick test.
 ```
 $ python example.py
 ```